Daohub-io/cap9/docs/Whitepaper.md

 *This sets out what we need to secure, and what tools we need to do that.
 It will conclude noting that we need a form of control or introspection into the running systems.
 This will dovetail with the next section.*

+## Introspection via an Operating System

+*This setion outlines how we build an operating system (i.e. procedures and syscalls) and how this gives us the control needed to implement a number of different security systems.*

+### The Necessity and Advantage of Introspection and Control

 *This will outline in more detail how having some control and insight into what is happening as the system is executing.
 E.g. it allows us to see what each